… a sweeping synthesis of the art, religion, history, politics, and technology of the Americas that is as timely now as it was eighty years ago.

 World War Two interrupted these plans.
 Pflueger’s library was never built and the ten panels of the mural were crated and stored first on the fairgrounds and then at the College until Rivera’s death in 1957.
 That year, Milton Pflueger, Timothy’s younger brother, proposed to install the mural in the lobby of the new campus theater.
 The mural was moved into this lobby in 1961.

 City College of San Francisco’s Diego Rivera Mural Project has as its mission to return the mural to the position of public importance & influence envisioned by its creator.
+(It is currently at SFMOMA’s Roberts Family Gallery until January 2024.)

 The full-scale sinopia mural drawing on the Portland cement substrate as unveiled on July 25, 1940 for the Board of Education’s approval.
 When the scaffolding was re-erected, Rivera added Timothy Pflueger, Mona Hofmann’s daughter, and the murder weapon in Stalin’s hand, while painting.
+He painted the masterpiece in four months.